What is induction heating?

 Reduced cycle time

-Reduced consumables costs
+Decreased consumables costs

 Ease of use

 A North American oil pipeline maintenance operation had used a combination of propane torches and electrical resistance to heat pipe before welding encirclement repair sleeves or STOPPLE fittings to the pipeline's 48-inch girth.
 While many repairs could be made without having to stop oil flow or drain it from the pipe, the presence of the crude itself hampered welding efficiency due to the heat sink effect of the flowing oil.
-Propane torches required constant interruption of welding to maintain heat, while resistance heating — which provided continuous heat — often couldn't meet required weld temperatures.
+Propane torches required constant interruption of welding to maintain heat, while resistance heating provided continuous heat but often couldn't meet required temperatures.

 Natural gas pipeline

 A natural gas pipeline construction project entailed building a 36-inch diameter, .633-inch pipeline from Alberta, Canada, to Chicago.
-On one spread of this pipeline, the welding contractor used two 25-kilowatt power sources mounted on a tractor with the induction blankets attached to booms for speed and convenience.
-The power sources were used to preheat both sides of the pipe joint.
-Critical to this process was speed and reliable temperature control were critical to the project.
+On one spread of this pipeline, the welding contractor used two power sources mounted on a tractor with the induction blankets attached to booms to preheat both sides of the pipe joint.
+Speed and reliable temperature control were critical to the project.